imec-idlab/OpenMote-CC2538-Sniffer/README.md

 5. Change the Latency Timer (msec) to 1 (or the lowest possible setting)
 6. Change the USB Transfer Sizes to 64 (or the lowest possible settings)
 7. Save and close

-## Leds and buttons on OpenMote
-TODO: Short description about what the leds mean and what happens when the RESET or USER button is pressed